Skip to content

 Source: Yale Office of Undergraduate Admissions, Application Deadlines 2025-2026

-I’ll be direct: being a Polish applicant to Yale is both harder and easier than being an American one.
+I’ll be direct: being an international applicant to Yale is both harder and easier than being an American one.
 Harder because you have less access to resources (counselors, campus visits, alumni networks).
 Easier because your perspective is inherently different from 90% of the applicant pool.

 Yale admits approximately 11% international students each year.
 In the Class of 2028, international students represented 62 countries.
-Polish students at Yale exist, but they are few.
-This means the admissions committee likely hasn’t read another essay from a Polish candidate in this cycle.
+Applicants from your country may be few.
+This means the admissions committee likely hasn’t read many essays from candidates with your exact background in this cycle.
 Your story is, by definition, unique in this pool.

-But be warned, and here I must be honest with you, simply being Polish is not enough.
-The committee isn’t looking for “country representatives” – it’s looking for people who can articulate how their experience shapes their thinking.
+But be warned, and here I must be honest with you, simply coming from abroad is not enough.
+The committee isn’t looking for “country representatives” - it’s looking for people who can articulate how their experience shapes their thinking.
 Here are a few strategies that can help you:

 Bilingualism as a tool for thinking.
-If you speak fluent Polish and English (and perhaps a third language), it’s not just a practical skill; it’s a different way of processing reality.
+If you speak fluent English alongside your native language (and perhaps a third one), it’s not just a practical skill; it’s a different way of processing reality.
 Neurolinguistic studies show that bilingual individuals literally think differently about abstract concepts depending on the language.
-If you have a personal example of this – a moment when a sentence in Polish “felt true,” but not in English (or vice versa) – that’s material for an essay.
+If you have a personal example of this - a moment when a sentence in your first language “felt true,” but not in English (or vice versa) - that’s material for an essay.

 Living between systems.
-The Polish educational system, the Polish Matura exam, and academic culture are all fundamentally different from their American counterparts.
-If you can describe what this difference has given you (not “Poland bad, USA good,” but an authentic reflection on both systems), that is a valuable contribution to the Yale community.
+Your home country’s educational system, its school-leaving exam, and its academic culture may be fundamentally different from their American counterparts.
+If you can describe what this difference has given you (not “my country bad, USA good,” but an authentic reflection on both systems), that is a valuable contribution to the Yale community.

-A European perspective on global problems.
-Climate change viewed from the perspective of Silesian mines.
-Migration viewed from the perspective of the Polish-Belarusian border.
-Democracy viewed from the perspective of a country that regained it 35 years ago.
+A perspective rooted in where you come from.
+Climate change viewed from the perspective of a mining region you grew up near.
+Migration viewed from the perspective of a border you live close to.
+Democracy viewed from the perspective of a country whose political history you witnessed firsthand.
 These are not abstract debate topics; this is your life.

-At the same time, and this is crucial, don’t write an essay “about Poland.”
-Write an essay about yourself, with Poland as the background, not the subject.
+At the same time, and this is crucial, don’t write an essay “about your country.”
+Write an essay about yourself, with your background as the setting, not the subject.
 The committee wants to get to know you, not your country.

 Yale vs. Harvard vs. Princeton Essays, a Comparison